saadatzi/crowded/docs/panel/crowded-panel.doc.md

 ## Banks (super-admin-only)
 As people sign up in your applications (Android/IOS), they can/should provide information about their bank-accounts so that we'll be able to actually pay them.
 When an app user want's to add a bank-account, they can select their *bank-name* from a list in a form shown to them.
-This tab is where you can define those banks, so that they can pick one of em where as you have added them to the list as a sign of *approval* and *safety*.
+This tab is where you can define those banks, so that they can pick one of them where as you have added them to the list as a sign of *approval* and *safety*.

 ## Interests (super-admin-only)
 At the other side, when a user logs into our mobile-apps, the very first thing they is a list of interests they can pick from, (eg. Sports, Tech, Music, Architecture etc.), in this tab you can define the available/optional list of interests.